 Singaporean ecommerce company Lazada is well-known for going beyond gamified brand awareness campaigns and actually gamifying the shopping experience itself.
-Lazada has incorporated a host of gamified features into its app, including referral rewards, collectable vouchers and coins, daily bonuses, countdown timers and prize giveaways.
+Lazada has incorporated a host of gamified features into its app, including referral rewards, collectible vouchers, and coins, daily bonuses, countdown timers, and prize giveaways.

 The app uses scarcity to incentivize coupon redemption, limiting the number of customers who can redeem a particular coupon.
 This encourages customers to take advantage of time-limited offers, driving regular engagement with the app.